temochka/macos-automation/AlfredProcess/README.md

 ## AppleScript launcher

-Run a registered AppleScript automation for the currently focused app.
+Run a registered AppleScript automation for the currently focused app or via a global keyword prefixed with `now` (e.g., `nowp`).
 Requires the `SCRIPTS_DIR` variable to be set.
-The specified directory should be structured in the following way: each supported app gets a subdirectory named after its bundle id, inside are the scripts accompanied by a `launcher.json` file written in Alfred’s [Script Filter](https://www.alfredapp.com/help/workflows/inputs/script-filter/) format.
+The specified directory should be structured in the following way: each supported app gets a subdirectory named after its bundle id containing the scripts accompanied by a `launcher.json` file written in Alfred’s [Script Filter](https://www.alfredapp.com/help/workflows/inputs/script-filter/) format.
 See [my AppleScript collection](https://github.com/temochka/macos-automation/tree/master/applescript) for an example.

 <img src="assets/screenshots/launcher.png" alt="a screenshot of a Notes app window with Alfred displayed on top of it.
 Alfred displays the list of registered automations." width="600">